Selwyn Cudjoe: Writing

-Cudjoe writes a weekly column in the TnT Mirror,Dr. Selwyn R. Cudjoe" at Trinicenter. and his work has appeared in many other publications, including The New York Times, The Washington Post, Boston Globe, International Herald Tribune, Baltimore Sun, Amsterdam News, Trinidad and Tobago Review, Callaloo, New Left Review, Harvard Educational Review, Essence, Trinidad Guardian and Trinidad Express.
+Cudjoe writes a weekly column in the TnT Mirror, and his work has appeared in many other publications, including The New York Times, The Washington Post, Boston Globe, International Herald Tribune, Baltimore Sun, Amsterdam News, Trinidad and Tobago Review, Callaloo, New Left Review, Harvard Educational Review, Essence, Trinidad Guardian and Trinidad Express.

 He has also written several documentaries, including Tacarigua: A Village in Trinidad and Caribbean Women Writers (1994), and hosted programmes for Trinidad and Tobago Television.